sidan-lab/hk-developer-series-student-examples/lib/aiken-pbl-hk/homework/hw-203/instruction.md

 # Module 203 Homework

-1. Find datum hash from own input
+1. Build all scripts for aiken_game_account